AWS Case Study: Papaya Mobile

-Papaya Mobile was founded by two friends – Si Shen, Co-Founder and CEO, and Qian Wenjie, Co-Founder and CTO – who joined forces to turn their mobile gaming passion into a business.
+Papaya Mobile was founded by two friends, Si Shen, Co-Founder and CEO, and Qian Wenjie, Co-Founder and CTO, who joined forces to turn their mobile gaming passion into a business.
 With the research and development center based in Beijing, China, the business development center in San Francisco, California, and its 8 million users located around the world, the company sustains a global presence in the social networking/gaming market.

 For the remaining components of the solution equation, Papaya uses Python as the primary programming language for building the platform and Boto, a third-party party API library, to manage instances by programs.
-The company is presently running 100% of its U.S. service on the AWS configuration.
+The company is presently running 100 percent of its U.S. service on the AWS configuration.

-Switching to AWS proved to be a very wise business decision because of the enormous savings involved in moving from physical servers to a cloud solution.
-Qian Wenjie, Co-Founder and CTO, explains: “We save hundreds of hours of server management time.
-After using AWS, we don’t need to send people to data centers every month,” which significantly reduces overhead.
+According to Papaya's leadership, switching to AWS proved to be a wise decision because of the enormous savings involved in moving from physical servers to a cloud solution.
+Wenjie says, “We save hundreds of hours of server management time.
+After using AWS, we don’t need to send people to data centers every month, which significantly reduces overhead."
 Personnel can now devote more time to product development.

-"With our research and development center in China and our users primarily in the U.S., AWS helps us manage our servers remotely with a simple API call and an easy-to-use, console User Interface (UI).
-It is much more flexible than the traditional, physical data-center.
+Wenjie further explains why AWS is such a good fit for Papaya Mobile: "With our research and development center in China and our users primarily in the US, AWS helps us manage our servers remotely with a simple API call and an easy-to-use, console user interface (UI).
+It is much more flexible than the traditional, physical data center.
 The flexibility offered by automatic scaling is the feature we value the most.
 It frees us to focus more on improving our product.”

 Going forward, Papaya Mobile anticipates using Elastic Load Balancing for automatic distribution of incoming traffic across Amazon EC2 instances to further ensure that the company’s operations continue to run reliably, efficiently, and affordably.